5 overlooked symptoms that may signal heart trouble

 5. Heart palpitations

-The term "palpitations" means a heartbeat that feels irregular or rapid.
+Palpitations is the sensation that your heart is beating too hard, too fast, or irregularly.
 Most palpitations are harmless.
 They may be caused by anxiety, caffeine intake, or dehydration.
+But sometimes palpitations indicate a heart problem.

-- But sometimes palpitations indicate a heart problem.
 It's important to note how your palpitations feel, how often they occur, and what you're doing when you experience them.
-For example, if you're resting — like watching television — and your heart suddenly starts beating irregularly or rapidly, bring that to your doctor's attention.
+For example, if you're resting - like watching television - and your heart suddenly starts beating irregularly or rapidly, bring that to your doctor's attention.

 Image: nebari/Getty Images